ulgens/uv-lock-check/README.md

 ## Contributing
-This repo solves a very specific need, and I can't think of what can be added/improved but if you think it can be improved, please feel free to open issues or pull requests.
+This repo solves a very specific need, and I can't think of what could be added or improved.
+If you can think of any, please feel free to open an issue or a pull request.

 ## Similar Projects
 - https://github.com/hbelmiro/uv-lock-check - A GitHub Action that validates if your uv.lock file and optionally requirements.txt files are in sync with your pyproject.toml file.

 ## Professional Support 📝

-These repo is maintained as part of my ongoing work with CI tools.
+This repo is maintained as part of my ongoing work with CI tools.
 If your organization needs help with

 - CI/CD pipeline design/improvements
 - Dependency management automation